import logging

 input_conf = check_fit_conf(fit_cfg, default_cfg_prefix, obj_cfg_prefix, update_default)

-# User 2_guides override default behaviour for the pixel error and the continuum calculation
+# User inputs override default behaviour for the pixel error and the continuum calculation

 err_from_bands = True if (err_from_bands is None) and (self._spec.err_flux is None) else err_from_bands